Frequently Asked Questions

 1. Go to seattlemag.com/topdocssurvey—any time between January 12 and January 26, 2015.
 EXTENDED THROUGH FEBRUARY 2, 2015.

 2. Register by providing NPI# (National Provider Identification number) name, medical specialty, hospital and/or clinic, zip code and email address.
 Doctors who don’t have their NPI# handy can find it at npidb.org.

 3. Doctors then proceed directly to the nomination form.
 During the nomination window, they can save their nominations, log out and return at any time to nominate other doctors, nurse practitioners or physician assistants.

 Why are non-board-certified specialties and alternative medicine included?

 We have expanded our list of specialties in response to our readers who have expressed an interest in learning about the top practitioners in everything from sleep medicine to acupuncture—as recommended by physicians.

 Can I nominate a nurse practitioner or physician assistant?

-For the first time, we are giving doctors a chance to recognize up to three nurse practitioners and physician assistants who set the bar for excellence in health care.
+For the second year in a row, we are giving doctors a chance to recognize up to three nurse practitioners (adult and pediatric) and physician assistants (adult and pediatric) who set the bar for excellence in health care.

 How do you decide who is included in the listing of Top Doctors?